ArindamTripathi619/BrainfuckInterpreter/README.md

 # Brainfuck Interpreter Using Java
-In this repo I am making an Universal Brainfuck Compiler Using just Java.
+In this repo I am making an Universal Brainfuck Interpreter Using just Java.

-To use this compiler, go to your c drive then to "Program Files",then to "Java", then to your jdk folder, then copy the "bin" and "lib" folders into a single folder named "jre" and then
+To use this Interpreter, go to your c drive then to "Program Files",then to "Java", then to your jdk folder, then copy the "bin" and "lib" folders into a single folder named "jre" and then